Yogesh-Tiwari/fetch-and-create-jenkins-jobs-python/README.md

    The script will read XML files from the folder specified in `secret.json` and create jobs in Jenkins based on those configurations.

+3. **Install Plugins**:

+   To install plugins in Jenkins, use:

+   python scripts/install-plugins.py

+   This will install the plugins specified in `secret.json` on the Jenkins server.

+4. **Skip SSL Verification**:

+   If you want to skip SSL verification, you can do so by adding the following parameter to the `connect_to_jenkins` function:

+   server = connect_to_jenkins(config, skip_ssl_verification=True)

+   This will allow you to connect to Jenkins without verifying the SSL certificate.

 ## Hot Tip